snarfed/beautifulsoup/README.txt

 Here's how to run the tests on Python 2.7:

  $ cd bs4
- $ python2.7 -m unittest discover
+ $ python2.7 -m unittest discover -s bs4

 Here's how to do it with Python 3.2:

  $ ./convert-python3.2
  $ cd python3.2/bs4
- $ python3.2 -m unittest discover
+ $ python3.2 -m unittest discover -s bs4

+The script test-all-versions will run the tests twice.